Floorp-Projects/Floorp/media/libjpeg/README.md

 libjpeg-turbo binaries.

-Those who are concerned about maintaining strict conformance with the libjpeg v6b or v7 API can pass an argument of `--without-mem-srcdst` to `configure` or an argument of `-DWITH_MEM_SRCDST=0` to `cmake` prior to building libjpeg-turbo.
+Those who are concerned about maintaining strict conformance with the libjpeg v6b or v7 API can pass an argument of `-DWITH_MEM_SRCDST=0` to `cmake` prior to building libjpeg-turbo.
 This will restore the pre-1.3 behavior, in which `jpeg_mem_src()` and `jpeg_mem_dest()` are only included when emulating the libjpeg v8 API/ABI.